6 Tips for Peak Season Planning

 “Get your vulnerabilities straightened out as best as possible now,” says Judith.
 “Do not plan on any IT upgrades or platform changes once it gets past September.
 All those bugs need to be worked out now, and if your systems aren’t perfect, at least you know that you have to be vigilant in order to keep operations running smoothly.”

 Be realistic about your staffing needs.
 Because small-business owners can often do many things well, it can be easy to dismiss the need for help.

 As Dana puts it, “If you, as a founder, are in high demand, you must have the staff available to help with the increase in sales and the work that goes into meeting demand.
 Gearing up with temporary help is an option that allows you, as the owner, to focus on the business and reach new customers during this critical moment.”

 Paul Pallas, operations manager at SWISCO, a supplier of hard-to-find replacement hardware, experiences the same stresses.
-He says SWISCO hires college students as seasonal staff to work in the warehouse during peak time.
+He says SWISCO hires college students as temporary staff to work in the warehouse during peak time.
 He cautions, "Do not hire permanent employees unless you need them for non-peak times of the year.”
-According to Paul, it’s key to hire and train seasonal staff before peak begins to keep your business running smoothly during the high-volume period.
+According to Paul, it’s key to hire and train new staff before peak your begins to keep your business running smoothly during the high-volume period.

 4. Plan to Manage Customer-Service Strains

 Peak provides an opportunity to build relationships with customers.
 It can also bring some customer-service headaches, but a little planning can help you expertly navigate any challenges and develop customer loyalties as a result.